 The Fool: Their Tarot card, and a popular stereotype of the Acanthus.
 After all, when you can hit rewind and play with fate, who needs to worry or plan ahead?

-Warlocks on the Path of Scourging, Scions of the Watchtower of the Iron Gauntlet in the Realm of Pandemonium (Hell), the Mastigos tend to be driven and intense.
+Warlocks and Psychonauts on the Path of Scourging, Scions of the Watchtower of the Iron Gauntlet in the Realm of Pandemonium (Hell), the Mastigos tend to be driven and intense.
 Their ability to use Mind and Space magic to twist their enemiesí paths and thoughts alike make them dangerous foes, but their abilities focus on the intangible and impermanent, making it hard for them to affect Matter.
 Asocciated with the Devil (XV) Tarot.

 Alien Geometries: With use of the Space Arcana and a bit of creativity, a Mastigos can create them.